originell/sorl-watermark/README.md

 3. Swap out your sorl-thumbnail engine with one from sorl-watermark:

     ```python
-    # Pillow and PIL Engine:
+    # Pillow and PIL Engine
     THUMBNAIL_ENGINE = 'sorl_watermarker.engines.pil_engine.Engine'

+    # or Wand
+    THUMBNAIL_ENGINE = 'sorl_watermarker.engines.wand_engine.Engine'

+    # or ImageMagick/GraphicsMagick.
+    # When using this engine, remember to also set the THUMBNAIL_WATERMARK_COMPOSITE
+    # setting.
+See the reference at the bottom.
+    THUMBNAIL_ENGINE = 'sorl_watermarker.engines.convert_engine.Engine'
     ```

     There are more supported engines.
 Make sure to check the settings reference at the